Golden Relocation Services

 - The city is in a sheltered valley between Lookout Mountain and the Table Mountains, the area used to be known as the last flat place before the Rockies

-- Walking and cycling are a popular ways to get around the city and you can borrow a bike for free from the Golden Bike Library
+- Walking and cycling are popular ways to get around the city, and you can borrow a bike for free from the Golden Bike Library

 - Golden Station links the city to central Denver via the W line through Lakewood

 - I70 is just to the south of the city